China says it’s been ‘open and transparent’ on COVID origins

 Her comments came amid continuing questions about how the virus that has killed more than 6.8 million people worldwide first emerged.

-Others in the U.S. intelligence community disagree, citing differing opinions within the government.
+Others in the U.S. intelligence community disagree with the U.S. Energy Department assessment of the lab leak, citing differing opinions within the government.
 “There is just not an intelligence community consensus,” John Kirby, the spokesman for the National Security Council, said Monday.

-The U.S. Energy Department’s conclusion was first reported over the weekend in the Wall Street Journal, which said the classified report was based on new intelligence and noted in an update to a 2021 document.
+The DOE conclusion was first reported over the weekend in the Wall Street Journal, which said the classified report was based on new intelligence and noted in an update to a 2021 document.
 The DOE oversees a national network of labs in the U.S.

 White House officials on Monday declined to confirm press reports about the assessment.